 With April 15th drawing ever closer, tax prep season is in full swing.
-If you’re a rental property owner, tax season can be a frustrating and challenging season.
+If you’re a rental property owner, tax season can be frustrating and challenging.
 That’s because it’s hard for the average person to keep track of all potential tax deductions and then document them in case of an audit.
 A great tax accountant can help, but every filer is responsible for providing their accountant with accurate information while maintaining proper documentation.
 With that in mind, here are the most common tax deductions investment owners can take:

 Common Tax Deductions

 The IRS includes rental income as part of your total taxable income.
 They do, however, allow rental owners to deduct certain expenses from their rental income.
-These deductions could include mortgage interest, property taxes, operating expenses, depreciation, and repairs.
+These deductions could include mortgage interest, property taxes, insurance, operating expenses, depreciation, and repairs.

 Most investment owners finance the purchase of their rental properties.
 These loans come with a cost, though, which is the mortgage interest borrowers pay each month.
 Because mortgage interest is a cost of doing business, the IRS allows owners to deduct this expense from their rental income.
 Interest payments add up quickly over the course of a year, so mortgage interest payments are often an investment owner’s most significant deduction.
 Most financial institutes make this information easy to find by mailing out 1098 tax statements at the end of the year or by making the forms available for download on their website.